-Software and resources on alternative splicing: vast-tools and VAST-DB
+Software and resources for alternative splicing: vast-tools, VastDB and Matt

 Funding: ERC Starting Grant, MINECO, CRG

 Another major task of our lab is to provide publicly available tools and resources to study alternative splicing and transcriptomics.
-We are currently developing and maintaining three major tools:
+We are currently developing and maintaining several tools:

-* vast-tools: Vertebrate Alternative Splicing and Transcription Tools is a toolset for profiling and comparing alternative splicing events and gene expression from RNA-Seq data.
-It is currently available for human, mouse, chicken,z ebrafish, sea urchin, planarians and Creolimax fragantissima, and it will be soon available for many other species.
-Availability: https://github.com/vastgroup/vast-tools
+(i) vast-tools: Vertebrate Alternative Splicing and Transcription Tools is a toolset for profiling and comparing alternative splicing events and gene expression from RNA-Seq data.
+It is currently available for human, mouse, chicken, zebrafish, amphioxus, sea urchin, centipede, fruitfly, planarians and sea anemone, and we are constantly adding new species.
+Availability: https://github.com/vastgroup/vast-tools.

-* VastDB: Vertebrate Alternative Splicing and Transcription Data Base provides genome-wide alternative splicing and gene expression profiles for more than fifty cell and tissue types and developmental stages for human, mouse and chicken, obtained from hundreds of independent experiments profiled using vast-tools.
+(ii) VastDB: Vertebrate Alternative Splicing and Transcription Data Base provides genome-wide alternative splicing and gene expression profiles for more than fifty cell and tissue types and developmental stages for human, mouse and chicken, obtained from hundreds of independent experiments profiled using vast-tools.
 The combination of both resources will allow the users to easily put their alternative splicing event of interest into a wide regulatory and evolutionary context.
 Furthermore, VastDB includes multiple features such as impact on protein sequence and domains, evolutionary conservation and automatic primer design for validation.
+We are preparing a major update, with many new species.
 Availability: http://vastdb.crg.eu.

-* Matt: Matt is a Linux command-line tool-kit for analyzing genomic sequences with focus on the downstream analysis of alternative splicing events.
-Being a POSIX-style command-line tool-kit, Matt is run on the terminal of any Linux-like system. http://matt.crg.eu
+(iii) Matt: Matt is a Linux command-line tool-kit for analyzing genomic sequences with focus on the downstream analysis of alternative splicing events.
+Being a POSIX-style command-line tool-kit, Matt is run on the terminal of any Linux-like system.
+Availability: http://matt.crg.eu.

 - Irimia, M., Weatheritt, R.J., Ellis, J., Parikshak, N.N., Gonatopoulos-Pournatzis, T., Babor, M., Quesnel-Vallières, M., Tapial, J., Raj, B., O'Hanlon, D., Barrios-Rodiles, M., Sternberg, M.J.E., Cordes, S.P., Roth, F.P., Wrana, J.L., Geschwind, D.H., Blencowe, B.B.
 (2014).
 A highly conserved program of neuronal microexons is misregulated in autistic brains.
 Cell, 159:1511-23.